Minting API

 Using the Minting API

-Metadata can be set up through the Minting API or be added later via the Metadata Refresh APIs.
+Metadata can be set during the minting process or added later via the Metadata Refresh API.

 A reference_id